Blog

 While both are a type of Intellectual Property, patents protect inventions, whereas copyrights protect original works of authorship, such as literary, artistic, musical, or dramatic works.
 Patents are concerned with technical issues and exclusive rights to inventions, whereas copyrights are concerned with the expression of creative works.

-How to Get a Patent in 10 Simple Steps
+How to Patent an Idea in 10 Simple Steps

 A patent is obtained through a series of steps.
 These include: